Asymptotic normality of robust risk minimizers: Statements of the main results.

 \section{Statements of the main results.}

-We begin by listing the assumptions on the model; these conditions are very similar to the standard assumptions made in the parametric estimation framework \citep{van2000asymptotic,wellner1}.
-The first assumption lists the requirements for the loss function $\rho$ (chosen by the statistician). \begin{customassumption}{1} The function $\rho: \mb R\mapsto \mb R$ is convex, even, and such that \begin{enumerate} \item[(i)] $\rho'(z)=z$ for $|z|\leq 1$ and $\rho'(z)=\mathrm{const}$ for $z\geq 2$. \item[(ii)] $z - \rho'(z)$ is nondecreasing; \item[(iii)] $\rho^{(5)}$ is bounded and Lipschitz continuous. \end{enumerate} \end{customassumption} An example of a function $\rho$ satisfying required assumptions is given by ``smoothed'' Huber's loss defined as follows.
+We begin by listing the assumptions on the model; these conditions are similar to the standard assumptions made in the parametric estimation framework \citep{van2000asymptotic,wellner1}.
+The first assumption lists the requirements for the loss function $\rho$ (note that the choice of this function is completely determined by the statistician). \begin{customassumption}{1} The function $\rho: \mb R\mapsto \mb R$ is convex, even, and such that \begin{enumerate} \item[(i)] $\rho'(z)=z$ for $|z|\leq 1$ and $\rho'(z)=\mathrm{const}$ for $z\geq 2$. \item[(ii)] $z - \rho'(z)$ is nondecreasing; \item[(iii)] $\rho^{(5)}$ is bounded and Lipschitz continuous. \end{enumerate} \end{customassumption} An example of a function $\rho$ satisfying required assumptions is given by ``smoothed'' Huber's loss defined as follows.
 Let